-The Centre supports the work of the Cybersecurity and Democracy Network.
-Researchers associated explore the fundamental questions about the relationship between citizens and government in a world of big data, e-voting and surveillance.
+The Centre supports research on fundamental questions about the relationship between citizens and government in a world of big data and surveillance.
 As the scale of data collection and use expands, the methods used to protect the privacy and integrity of those datasets become ever more important.
 As more services, including essential government services, move online, designing methods for protecting them from attacks, whilst ensuring equitable and safe access, presents a unique set of challenges.
 Simultaneously, the widespread use of digital communication is leading to greater surveillance, both from industry and government, requiring end-users to adopt more sophisticated techniques to maintain their privacy.

 Researchers associated with the group focus on the following areas:

 Data and privacy

 Demonstrating weaknesses in de-identification and privacy preserving record linkage techniques.
 Notably, researchers were able to demonstrate re-identification of suppliers and patients in the Australian Government’s MBS/PBS open data release.
 The release was a 10% sample of the Medicare Billing Service records dating back 30 years.
 Members have conducted research in the areas of Differential Privacy and re-identification.
 In addition to research, the group has conducted audits into prospective releases and proposed privacy preserving record linkage schemes.

 Cryptography and surveillance